How to find a good SaaS lawyer

 8. Cost of a SaaS lawyer

-Making the decision on when to add on an internal legal head count can be done on a purely financial metric, for example, what did I spend on external legal over the last six months and when I extrapolate that to a year is it costing me more than a good internal hire?
-We use six month average here to get a good spread of the fluctuations that can be caused by end of quarter sales pushes.
+Deciding on when to add on an internal legal head count can be done on a purely financial metric, for example, what did I spend on external legal over the last six months and when I extrapolate that to a year is it costing me more than a good internal hire?
+We use the six-month average here to get a good spread of the fluctuations that can be caused by end-of-quarter sales pushes.